lz8399/Capstone/readme.md

 Verify and flash the receiver code at `src/Project/rx` to the receiver Arduino Pro.

-The Team Mahogany code uses Radiohead's library, thus to compile you must clone the [RadioHead repo](https://github.com/PaulStoffregen/RadioHead/tree/3d02f09670eb3880067e989998309dcfa2aa7a68) and put it in your `Documents/Arduino/libraries` (Linux/OS X) or `My Documents/Arduino/libraries` (Windows) folder.
+The Team Mahogany code uses Radiohead's and Adafruit_GPS's libraries.
+To compile our code you must clone the [RadioHead repo](https://github.com/PaulStoffregen/RadioHead/tree/3d02f09670eb3880067e989998309dcfa2aa7a68) and the [Adafruit_GPS repo](https://github.com/adafruit/Adafruit_GPS/tree/77fe3484374837cecf2dd8387f3a62b1d5c832f9) to your `Documents/Arduino/libraries` (Linux/OS X) or `My Documents/Arduino/libraries` (Windows) folder.

+**Run the Team Mahogany Arduino firmware**

+Once you have verified and compiled the code in the Arduino IDE, it automatically flashes to the chip and runs.
+The lights on the Arduino Mega's should light up and flash to signal that the code is running.

 **Build the Team Mahogany GUI**